Environmental Impact Assessment Ordinance

 An ecological assessment will be needed if the proposed development will affect habitats supporting significant population of wild fauna or flora that are :

-1. listed in IUCN Red Data Books or those of the South China region;
+- listed in Threatened Categories of IUCN Red List or those of the South China region;

-1. Forestry Regulation (under Forests and Countryside Ordinance Cap.
+- The Forestry Regulations (under the Forests and Countryside Ordinance, Cap.
 96);

-4. Other relevant Ordinances or Regulations such as Marine Parks and Marine Reserves Regulation (under Marine Parks Ordinance Cap.
+- Other relevant ordinances or subsidiary legislation including but not limited to the Marine Parks and Marine Reserves Regulation (under the Marine Parks Ordinance, Cap.
 476);

-(References shall also be made to species protected by legislation in China, especially the Guangdong Province.)
+(References shall also be made to species protected by legislation in Mainland China, especially the Guangdong Province.)